 The recent study Men in focus, is an extensive review of Australian and international research on the topic of the ‘tough man’ stereotype.
 It aims to build a deeper understanding of masculinity, as well as providing guidance for those working with men and boys to prevent violence against women.

-Find out more about the scope of VicHealth’s work on gender equality and healthier masculinities for young men and boys, see our Mental Wellbeing Strategy 2019-2023
+Find out more about the scope of VicHealth’s work on masculinities and gender equality, see our Mental Wellbeing Strategy 2019-2023

 Certified male: promoting healthier masculinities